 Energy efficiency improvements can be delivered by a wide range of technologies, including building fabric improvements, better controlled heating systems and industrial processes, and more efficient lighting and appliances.
 These improvements reduce demand for energy and can also provide energy users with benefits such as higher comfort levels or better control of processes.

 Heat networks deliver cost effective, low carbon heat, in the form of hot water, from the point of generation (usually an energy centre) to the end user through a network of insulated pipes.
-Networks vary in size and length, from carrying hear just a few hundred metres between homes, to several kilometres supplying entire communities and industrial areas.
+Networks vary in size and length, from carrying heat just a few hundred metres between homes, to several kilometres supplying entire communities and industrial areas.

 References for media release